|

 George Morrow

-George was Calum's and Jamie's great great great great grandfather
+George was Calum's, Jamie's and Pippa's four times great grandfather

 - see below.